GUITAR NUT REPLACEMENT & STRING SPACING

 The central component of the jig is the Guitar Nut & Saddle Vice.

-The vice makes a comparison of the instrument by gauging the bottom of the nut slot using a sliding plate arrangement (similar to using a vernier depth gauge).
+The vice simulates the instrument by gauging the bottom of the nut slot using a sliding plate arrangement (similar to using a vernier depth gauge).

-After making the comparison, the jig plates are locked together.
-This creates a datum reference on the jig identical to the guitars nut slot depth.
+After copying the nut slot depth, the jig plates are locked together.
+This creates a datum reference on the jig identical to the guitar.

 2) NUT TOP PROFILE TEMPLATE